Comparison

 VSCode's terminal lives where your code lives.
 That's a big deal.
 Chau7 is a dedicated terminal with features VSCode's panel can't match.
 This is less "which is better" and more "do you need both."

-What VSCode's terminal does well
+What does VSCode's terminal do well?

 It's right there.
 In your editor.
 Where you already are.